A View On Cities > Antwerp > Antwerp Attractions > City Festival Hall

 The new hall, known as the Stadsfeestzaal (City Festival Hall), was an immediate success.
 It was used as a multifunctional complex and hosted all sorts of events.
 Important statesmen such as the country's king were welcomed here, but the hall was also used for much more mundane activities such as exhibits and even markets.

-It was during such a market - a Christmas market - that disaster struck in December 2000 when a fire Central bar at the Stadsfeestzaal, Antwerpdestroyed the hall, leaving only an iron skeleton.
+It was during such a market – a Christmas market – that disaster struck in December 2000 when a fire destroyed the hall, leaving only an iron skeleton.

 Shopping Center

-Even for those averse to shopping the Stadsfeestzaal is still a great attraction thanks to its architecture.
-The building successfully combines the marble staircase, mosaic floor, gilded facades and glass-domed vault with modern elements such as decorative LED-panels.
+Even for those averse to shopping, the Stadsfeestzaal is still a great attraction thanks to its architecture.
+The building successfully combines the marble staircase, mosaic floor, gilded facades and glass-domed vault with modern elements.

-The shopping center is ideally located between the Meir - the city's central shopping street - and Hopland, an increasingly upscale shopping street.
-The complex is home to about 40 stores, spread out over 20,000 sq m (215,000 sq ft).
+The shopping center is ideally located between the Meir – the city’s central shopping street – and Hopland, an increasingly upscale shopping street.
+The complex is home to about forty stores, spread out over 20,000 sq. m.
+(215,000 sq. ft.).